 The Razor Hovertrax 2.0 earned the same score as the Epikgos.
 This board broke when we tested its abilities to clear cracks, and initially, we received a malfunctioning charger with the unit.
 In spite of this, we received very good support from Razor and were able to exchange the broken unit for a new one, as well as a new charger.

 The Halo Rover had about average support, where we received a response quickly that wasn't helpful.
 It was a generic email requesting that we upload a video to them for analysis.
-This earned it a 5 out of 10.
+The Hoverheart has a customer support team that responded quite quickly and helpfully, but this product has one of the shortest warranty periods out of all the products.
+Both of these boards earned a 5 out of 10.

 Next was the Skque and the XtremePowerUS, both earning a 4 out of 10.
 We found the Skque support team to not be terribly helpful, though the board held up well to our testing process.
 The XtremePowerUS support team could not be reached the first time by phone, but answered in subsequent calls.
 Their support was alright and they sent us an electronic version of their manual, but they didn't seem terribly excited to help and this board had the shortest warranty of the entire group.

 Rounding out the bottom of the pack is the Hoverzon XLS, scoring a dismal 1 out of 10.
 The only method of contacting the manufacturer was by phone.
 When we attempted to contact them, we were routed through an automated message system and never successfully contacted them.
 While the Hoverzon did state that it had a warranty, we felt this was somewhat negated by the fact that they were impossible to contact.